 - Plant audit and sample collection - NSF then conducts an inspection of the production facility to verify the product formulation and production process and to ensure adequate quality control procedures are in place to prevent the use of unauthorized materials.
-Product samples are collected during the inspection and sent to NSF laboratories to be tested to the appropriate exposure protocol of NSF/ANSI Standard 61.
+Product samples are collected during the inspection and sent to NSF laboratories to be tested to the appropriate exposure protocol of NSF/ANSI 61.

-- Laboratory testing - Devices or materials are evaluated according to the exposure and analysis methods in Annex B of NSF/ANSI Standard 61.
+- Laboratory testing - Devices or materials are evaluated according to the exposure and analysis methods in Annex B of NSF/ANSI 61.
 Most products undergo a 3-week exposure process where the products are exposed to various formulated waters designed to extract specific types of contaminants.
 Contaminant concentrations are determined from chemical analyses of the exposure water samples.

-- Toxicology evaluation - These contaminant concentrations are then evaluated by a toxicologist to the pass/fail criteria in Annex D and E of NSF/ANSI Standard 61.
-Products that meet the requirements of the standard are then certified and appear in the NSF Listings.
+- Toxicology evaluation - These contaminant concentrations are then evaluated by a toxicologist to the pass/fail criteria in Annex D and E of NSF/ANSI 61.
+Products that meet the requirements of the standard are then certified and appear in the NSF listings.
 If products fail to meet the requirements of the standard, the manufacturer may identify the source of the failure and resubmit a reformulated product for certification.

 - Certification granted

 Follow-up program - Once products are certified and listed by NSF they are inspected and reviewed on an annual basis.